plrang/CHIP-8-emulator-python/README.md

 This is the Windows version, easy to convert to Linux.
 It's proven to work.
 I will upload also the Linux version soon.
 There will be also the Python 3.x version available and Blender 3D script to run it in the 3D environment.
-There is a lot of comments from me and from the documentation in the code.
+You'll find a lot of comments from me and from the documentation right in the script.
 A live console output is available for the emulator, pseudo assembler display, registers etc.

 You may want to read also the introduction in the script 'chip8emu.py' file for more tips.